BrandEmbassy/vue-test-app/README.md

 - NPM/Yarn installed
 - (optional) Quasar installed https://quasar.dev/quasar-cli/installation

+## Run the app

-## Install the dependencies
+1. Install the dependencies
 ```bash
 yarn
 ```

-### Start the app in development mode (hot-code reloading, error reporting, etc.)
+2. Start the app in development mode (hot-code reloading, error reporting, etc.)
 ```bash
 quasar dev
 // or
 yarn start
 ```

-Navigate to `http://localhost:8080` in your browser (should have opened automatically after build)
+3. Navigate to `http://localhost:8080` in your browser (should have opened automatically after build)

 You should see this